-Total assets at the end of Fiscal Year 2020 were flat relative to the prior year's assets of \$9.1 billion.
+Total assets at the end of Fiscal Year 2021 were \$11.5 billion, reflecting a \$2.4 billion increase compared to \$9.1 billion the prior year.
 The System's investment portfolio is prudently managed for the long-term in order to generate adequate returns to support benefit payments promised to members.
 To achieve that goal, investments are broadly diversified across the following asset classes: domestic (U.S.) and non-U.S. stocks, bonds, real estate, and alternative investments.